Mount Haley Township, Michigan

 Mount Haley Township is a civil township of Midland County in the U.S. state of Michigan.
-The population was 1,678 at the 2010 census.
+The population was 1,609 at the 2020 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 23.8 square miles (61.6 km), all land.
+The township is in southern Midland County, bordered to the south by Saginaw County.
+According to the United States Census Bureau, the township has a total area of 23.9 sqmi, of which 0.05 sqmi, or 0.20%, are water.